-The potential biological removal (PBR) level for this stock is calculated as the minimum population size (1,050) times one half the default maximum net growth rate for cetaceans ($\frac{1}{2}$ of 4%) times a recovery factor of 0.1 (for an endangered species with a minimum abundance less than 1,500), resulting in a PBR of 2.1.
-Satellite telemetry deployments (Hazen et al. 2016) indicate that most blue whales are outside U.S. West Coast waters from November to March (5 months), so the PBR for U.S. waters is 7/12 of the total PBR, or 1.23 whales per year.
-NMFS guidelines for preparing marine mammal stock assessments note that "In transboundary situations where a stock's range spans international boundaries or the boundary of the U.S. Exclusive Economic Zone (EEZ), the best approach is to establish an international management agreement for the species and to evaluate all sources of human-caused mortality and serious injury (U.S. and non-U.S.) relative to the PBR for the entire stock range.
-In the interim, if a transboundary stock is migratory and it is reasonable to do so, the fraction of time the stock spends in U.S. waters should be noted, and the PBR for U.S. fisheries should be apportioned from the total PBR based on this fraction."
-(NMFS 2016).
-The latter approach is taken here, as data on serious injury and mortality for this stock in international waters is unavailable.
+The potential biological removal (PBR) level for this stock is calculated as the minimum population size (1,767) times one half the default maximum net growth rate for cetaceans ($\frac{1}{2}$ of 4%) times a recovery factor of 0.2 (for an endangered species with a minimum abundance greater than 1,500 and unknown population trend), resulting in a PBR of 7 whales.
+Satellite telemetry deployments (Hazen et al. 2016) indicate that most blue whales are outside U.S. West Coast waters from November to March (5 months), so the PBR for U.S. waters is 7/12 of the total PBR, or 4.1 whales per year.